kersorianek/mon-portfolio/_posts/2018-09-23- Life Cycle of a Bug.md

 # New:

-A test engineer at a software testing organization noticed a mistake and marked it as "new."
-This error is still being researched and approved.
+The first stage of the bug life cycle is the "New" stage.
+This is when a test engineer notices a mistake and marks it as "new."
+At this stage, the error is still being researched and approved, and it may be assigned, dropped, or deferred depending on the nature of the bug.

 A new error may be assigned, dropped, or deferred.

 # Assigned:

-After the test engineer posts the bug, the test team leader confirms it and sends it to the development team.
-There are two probable scenarios.
- - The first is that the fault can be directly traced to the developer, who is responsible for the error's effectiveness.
- - Second, it can be allocated to the developer, who, after approved by the lead leadership, can take the error to the developer.
+Once the bug has been posted, the test team leader confirms it and sends it to the development team.
+There are two possible scenarios at this stage: the bug can be directly traced to the developer, who is responsible for fixing it, or it can be allocated to the developer after being approved by the lead leadership.

 # Open / Active:

-It begins when a developer begins studying and repairing a bug.
+Once the developer begins studying and repairing the bug, it enters the "Open/Active" stage.
+At this point, the developer begins to work on fixing the bug.

 # Test / Fix:

-It can be called "Fixed" when a developer replaces the relevant code and fixes the bug by confirming the changes.
+When the developer replaces the relevant code and fixes the bug, the bug is marked as "Fixed."
+At this stage, the developer confirms the changes made to the code and the bug is ready for testing.

 # Retest / Verify:

-At this point, the tester reviews the changed code provided by the developer to ensure that the mistake has been fixed.
-When the most recent build is installed in the test environment, the testing team knows that the Devil errors are ready for testing.
+The "Retest/Verify" stage is when the tester reviews the changed code provided by the developer to ensure that the mistake has been fixed.
+Once the most recent build is installed in the test environment, the testing team knows that the bug is ready for testing.

 # Reopen:

 If the bug still exists after the developer has fixed it, the tester switches the status to "Reopen."
-The bug goes through its life cycle once more.
+The bug goes through its life cycle once more, starting from the Assigned stage.

 # Deferred:

-Delaying the bug indicates that it will be fixed in the future version.
-There are several reasons why bugs alter this scenario.
-These include issue priority, a shortage of release time, and the influence on bug software.
+If the bug is not fixed immediately, it is marked as "Deferred," which means that it will be fixed in the future version.
+There are several reasons why bugs alter this scenario, including issue priority, a shortage of release time, and the influence on bug software.

 # Dropped / Rejected:

-If the developer thinks that the bug is not logical or correct, then the developer rejects the bug.
-Then the condition of the bug becomes "Rejected".
+If the developer believes that the bug is not logical or correct, they reject it, and the bug is marked as "Dropped/Rejected."
+This means that the bug will not be fixed.

 # Duplicate:

-If the developer believes that the bug is illogical or incorrect, the bug is rejected.
-The bug's status then changes to "Rejected."
+If the developer believes that the bug is already fixed or is a duplicate of an existing bug, they mark it as "Duplicate."

 # Closed: